-E. Summary (Not applicable for many nations)
+E. Summary Not applicable

 The preceding tax information does not cover all the details and is not offered as a legal or accounting service, but rather to point out some important factors to under-stand and consider.
 For further information, it would be wise to consult a certified public accountant who is familiar with ministerial and nonprofit tax questions.